pandalec/jiratui.nvim/README.md

 - Neovim ≥ 0.10
 - curl
 - yq
-- nvim-lua/plenary.nvim
 - nvim-telescope/telescope.nvim
-- akinsho/toggleterm.nvim (recommended)
+- akinsho/toggleterm.nvim
-- whyisdifficult/jiratui CLI installed and configured
+- whyisdifficult/jiratui installed and configured

-This plugin reuses the jiratui CLI YAML for credentials and predefined JQL.
+This plugin reuses the jiratui YAML for credentials and predefined JQL.

 ---